stanwood/Harlow/README.md

 ### Crashes

-`StanwoodDebugger` will log `Signal` and `NSException` crashes by default.
+`Harlow` will log `Signal` and `NSException` crashes by default.

 ## Licence

-StanwoodDebugger is under MIT licence.
-See the [LICENSE](https://github.com/stanwood/Stanwood_Debugger_iOS/blob/master/LICENSE.md) file for more info.
+Harlow is under MIT licence.
+See the [LICENSE](https://github.com/stanwood/Harlow/blob/master/LICENSE.md) file for more info.

 ## Changelog

-A brief summary of each StanwoodDebugger release can be found in the [CHANGELOG](https://github.com/stanwood/Stanwood_Debugger_iOS/blob/master/CHANGELOG.md).
+A brief summary of each Harlow release can be found in the [CHANGELOG](https://github.com/stanwood/Harlow/blob/master/CHANGELOG.md).